HOME

 It is not an artistic anatomy course, per se, although seeing and characterizing both basic and advanced figure structure is central to the course.

 No cameras, mirrors, lenses, sighting devices, cameras or video recorders of any kind are used in the studio at any time.
-Drawing and painting are not forms of technology, but of art -- of vision, imagination and understanding.
+Drawing and painting are not forms of technology, but of art — of superior imagination, vision, and understanding.

 Our school of thought can rightly be considered a reformed "eye-mind-hand" training: it strongly combines traditional elements of 18th c.
 French Baroque life-training with contemporary concepts of color, structure and subject matter.
 It is not a fragmentary, pre-modern or static inheritance, but a holistic, cumulative and creative one.